iturdikulov/notes/research/Neil-Practical_Vim.md

 ## How This Book Is Structured \17

 Practical Vim is a recipe book.
 It's not designed to be read in sequence, you can read any chapter.
 Tips can be cross-referred or self-contained.

 ## A Note on the Examples \18

 Many actions in vim can be done in many ways, if you thinking something can be done faster it can be true, so author just show specific ways, and maybe later describe how do things with other way.

 ## Learn to Touch Type, Then Learn Vim \18

 Haha...
-So I probably fit to this (only 50wpm right now, after I switched from QWERTY to Colemak-DH).
+So I probably fit to this (~~only 50wpm right now~~, about 70+wpm, after I switched from QWERTY to Colemak-DH).

 In Vim, everything can be done with keyboard.
 And for touch typist, that means Vim does everything faster.

 # Read the Forgotten Manual \19